 The Olympics are here, and I’ll be watching the Opening Ceremony with my dad tomorrow.

-Do you remember who won the gold medal in the 400m back in 1992 at Barcelona?
+Do you remember who won the gold medal in the 400m back in 1992 in Barcelona?

-But your memory may be jolted if I mentioned Derek Redmond.
+But your memory may be jolted if I mention Derek Redmond.

 He didn’t win any medals that day.
 In fact, his hamstring snapped when he was just about 250 meters away from the finishing line!